Low cut denim pants are not new on the fashion front. "Hipsters" in the

 Choosing the right denim fabric makes a big difference with how your jeans turn out.

 Pay attention to the gauge of the denim you purchase.
-A pair of jeans should be make from a quality medium to heavy gauge denim.
+A pair of jeans should be made from a quality medium to heavy gauge denim.

 Find ideas from jeans online.
 Search for your favorite name brand jeans and see how the designer label is embellishing them.